Women X Stand for Council

 Click here to register

-Join us face-to face or online and hear from former councillors Bernadene Voss (City of Port Phillip, 2014-2020), Tamara Barth (City of Kingston 2012-2020) and Cr Claudia Nguyen (councillor at City of Yarra, not standing at the 2024 election) about their experiences of being a councillor.
+Join us face-to face or online and hear from former councillors Bernadene Voss (City of Port Phillip, 2014-2020), Tamara Barth (City of Kingston 2012-2020), Cr Claudia Nguyen (councillor at City of Yarra, not standing at the 2024 election) and Cr Marcia Timmers-Leitch GAICD (councillor at Knox City Council, not standing at the 2024 election).about their experiences of being a councillor.

 You will also hear from the Australian Women in Local Government Association (ALGWA) who will outline the program of events, support and mentoring they provide to female councillors and other programs that support women such as Pathways to Politics and Women for Election.